Laurence Llewelyn-Bowen: Name

 He is sometimes credited as "Laurence Llewelyn", and the components of his name are sometimes misspelled as "Lawrence".
 On Changing Rooms, he is occasionally jocularly styled "Lord Laurence", a play on Laurence Olivier and Llewelyn-Bowen's flamboyance.

 Early life and education

 Laurence Roderick Bowen was born in 1965 in Kensington, London, to parents Trefor Llewellyn Bowen and Patricia (née Wilks).
 His father, an orthopaedic surgeon at Harley Street and, under the NHS, at St James' Hospital, Balham, South London, died of leukaemia in 1974, aged 42, when Laurence was nine.
 He went to primary school at Julians, in Leigham Court Road, Streatham, where his favourite subject was art, especially needlework.
 His mother, a teacher, died in 2002.
-He has a brother called Edward and a sister called Frances.
 He is of Welsh descent.